openenergymonitor/docs/main/overview.md

 # System Overview

 The OpenEnergyMonitor system has the capability to monitor electrical energy use / generation, temperature and humidity.
+It can also integrate with M-BUS and Modbus heat meters and other electricity meters for heat pump monitoring.

 The units below can be configured to work for a variety of applications.
 The system is fully open-source, both hardware and software.
 All hardware is based on the [Arduino](http://www.arduino.cc/) and [Raspberry Pi](http://raspberrypi.org) platforms.